-A copy of the completed MA thesis, formatted according to UCSC specifications, should be electronically submitted to the Graduate Division office (see Dissertation & Thesis Submission Guidelines, here: http://graddiv.ucsc.edu/current-students/pdfs/Dissertation\checklist.pdf) and an original, signed cover sheet should be submitted to the Graduate Division office as well.
-In addition, a pdf copy of the Master's thesis and physical copy of the cover sheet should be submitted to the Graduate Coordinator.
+A copy of the completed MA thesis, formatted according to UCSC specifications, should be electronically submitted to the Graduate Division office (see Dissertation & Thesis Submission Guidelines, here: http://graddiv.ucsc.edu/current-students/pdfs/Dissertation\checklist.pdf) and a signed cover sheet should be submitted to the Graduate Division office as well.
+In addition, an electronic (pdf) copy of the Master's thesis and a copy of the cover sheet should be submitted to the Graduate Coordinator, along with the signed QP/MA Thesis Defense Evaluation Form.